Western Australia Wildflowers Guide: When + Where to See Them

 Bigurda Trail

 We took a guided tour with Guy from D’Guy Charters.
-Guy has a knack for spotting native orchids we might never have seen ourselves as he guided us through the Z Bend Lookout Trail.
+Guy has a knack for spotting native orchids we might never have seen ourselves, as he guided us through the Z Bend Lookout Trail.
 Besides native orchids like the snail orchid, we saw vivid pink poker and a range of acacia.

 Kalbarri Pink Poker

-We were a bit early visiting in mid-August, but come September the park will be covered with vibrant, fluffy pink bushes of verticordia monadelpha according to Guy.
+We were a bit early visiting in mid-August, but come September, the park will be covered with vibrant, fluffy pink bushes of verticordia monadelpha, according to Guy.
 Guy is a wealth of information about local history and facts about the park that I hadn’t heard before.

 I highly recommend his services if you’re looking for an informative and fun guide on his half-day wildflower tour that runs seasonally.